chenchih/Env_Setup_Note/github-command/README.md

 3. change **remote add origin** into **remote add git2**

-   `git remote add git2 https://github.com/chenchih/test1.git`
+   `git remote add git2 git@github.com:chenchih/test1.git`

 4. push to server again

-   > git branch <branchname> main
    > git push -u *git2* main

 Why yould I want to do like this, a local repository link to two different remote repoistory?
-You can think one is `code release server` another one is `testing code server.
+You can think one is `code release server` another one is testing code server.

 ### Other command